Path length: 13.25 miles

 Now, to the details of the event:

-The tornado developed 3 miles East of Kolola Springs, MS. In the early part of the path, the tornado damaged a home and a couple of sheds.
+The tornado developed three miles East of Kolola Springs, MS. In the early part of the path, the tornado damaged a home and a couple of sheds.
 It moved into a neighborhood with new, well-built homes.
 Five of the homes were severely damaged.
 Per the survey, some roofs were ripped off, walls were collapsed and a few homes were moved off their foundation.

 The tornado moved away from this area and onto the Caledonia school complex.
 The tornado reached maximum intensity here with winds estimated at 155 mph.
 Per the NWS Survey, here is the damage at the school: